 Aviation emissions are soaring

 Aviation emissions are soaring and putting our future in jeopardy.
-They are not covered by the Paris Climate Agreement does not cover these emissions.
+Note that the Paris Climate Agreement does not cover these emissions.

 The number of types of electric powered planes is increasing.

 Alice: an all electric plane

 The electric plane called “Alice” looks beautiful.
 It has three propellers, one at the back of the plane, and one behind each wing tip.
 See the photo on the hyperlink.
 It will have:

 - A range of up to 1,000 km (650 miles),